SujiGali/ModQuickSort/README.txt

 EXECUTING THE APPLICATION
 The .java file can be used and executed in any environment.
 I have executed the application in Eclipse IDE and following are the steps to execute in Eclipse:
-1.Unzip the contents of ModQuickSort.zip folder into your harddrive.
-2. Load the project into Eclipse.
+1.Load the project into Eclipse.
    -Import the project into Eclipse:
        - Goto File->Import->select "General" folder->select "Existing project into workspace" ->browse the folder and click finish.
 3. Next Run/Debug ModQuickSort.java